codeigniter4/CodeIgniter4/user_guide_src/source/general/alternative_php.rst

 Alternate PHP Syntax for View Files
 ###################################

-If you do not utilize CodeIgniter's :doc:`template engine <../libraries/parser>`, you'll be using pure PHP in your View files.
+If you do not utilize a templating engine to simplify output, you'll be using pure PHP in your
+View files.
 To minimize the PHP code in these files, and to make it easier to identify the code blocks it is recommended that you use PHPs alternative syntax for control structures and short tag echo statements.